benbergner/ips/README.md

 arXiv: https://arxiv.org/abs/2210.13007
 openreview: https://openreview.net/forum?id=QCrw0u9LQ7

-## General usage
+## Usage

 IPS is applied to 3 datasets: Traffic signs, Megapixel MNIST and CAMELYON16.
 The dataset can be set in `main.py`, by changing variable `dataset` to either traffic, mnist or camelyon.
 All other settings can be specified in `config/{dataset}.yml`.

 To train a model, simply run: `python main.py`

+The repo covers different data loading options (eager, eager sequential, lazy), positional encoding, tracking of efficiency metrics, single and multi-task learning and different loss functions.

 ## Notebook

-The repo covers different data loading options (eager, eager sequential, lazy), positional encoding, tracking of efficiency metrics, single and multi-task learning and different loss functions.
-However, there is also a simple example prepared as a Jupyter notebook (`ips_example.ipynb`) that can be imported into Google Colab, for example.
+We provide a simple example prepared as a Jupyter notebook (`ips_example.ipynb`) that can be imported into Google Colab, for example.

 ## Dataset specific considerations